PELN/bank/README.md

 If you make another user, you can try to send money to that user's phone number.
 You might have to set the balance in the json file to an amount.

-Check the admin page by logging in with the phone number: 30000000 You have to change the password in the json file
+Check the admin page by logging in with:
+Phone number: 30000000
+Password: 1234